warpme/minimyth2/README.md

 designed to install on PC hardware and to used as computer running various software.
-Target scenario with MiniMyth2 is small, disk-less dedicated appliance running MythTV Frontend (and preactically only MythTV Frontend).
+Target scenario with MiniMyth2 is small, disk-less dedicated appliance running MythTV Frontend (and practically only MythTV Frontend).